MoviePy in 10 Minutes: Creating a Trailer from “Big Buck Bunny”#

 # To do so we use the with_effects method and the video effects in vfx

-# We call with_effects on our clip and pass him an array of effect objects to apply
+# We call with_effects on our clip and pass it an array of effect objects to apply

 # We'll keep it simple, nothing fancy just cross fading